This year, history will be made as the Blues take on the Maroons in the State of Origin. Fans where will you be watching this epic clash from?

 The Marlborough Hotel, Newtown

-Marly Bar also has one giant screen and heaps of room for you and the crew to gather around and support your team in!
+Always a huge supporter of sporting events, Marly Bar has one giant screen and heaps of room for you and the crew to gather around and support your team in!

 Team meaning The Blues, am i rite?